evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 ### Test 2: 500 requests

-So lets do the big test.
+So let's do the big test.
 In this test we expect the differences to increase in some areas due to more requests simply taking longer, and we're expecting some differences to decrease.
 In particular, the effect of the 'initial' request should be deemphasized.